rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 ```

 First, we have a method, like `GET` or `POST`.
 Then, the request's URI, which is
+a term the HTTP spec uses.
+You have probably heard of a 'URL'.
+All URLs are URIs,
+but not all URIs are URLs.
+Since this isn't a book about the HTTP specification,
+given this fact, we can just think "URL" when we see "URI" and move on.
+Next, we
-often a URL.
-Next, we have the HTTP version, and then a CRLF sequence.
-That's
+have the HTTP version, and then a CRLF sequence.
+That's `\r\n` is the CRLF
-`\r\n` is the CRLF sequence; `\r` is a "carriage return" and `\n` is a "line
+sequence; `\r` is a "carriage return" and `\n` is a "line feed"; these terms
-feed"; these terms come from the typewriter days!
+come from the typewriter days!

 If we apply this to our request: